Skip to content

 • Datasets

 Synthetic 2D distributions for rapid prototyping and visual evaluation.
-All are PyTorch Dataset objects.
+All PyTorch Dataset objects.

 API Reference